dark3ad/communication-ht19/README.md

 * [ReqID:10] The menu shall have an option to view snapshots of the system.
 * [ReqID:11] The menu shall have an option to control the systems actuators.
 * [ReqID:12] The menu shall have an option to calibrate and configure the systems values.
-* [ReqID:13] It shall be possible to fetch log files from SD Card.
+* [ReqID:13] It shall be possible to fetch log files from SD card using a sd driver.

 ## SD Card

+* [ReqID:14] Create an application log manager.
-* [ReqID:14] The teensy should have an SD card.
+* [ReqID:15] The teensy should have an SD card.
-* [ReqID:15] An SD driver should be implemented.
+* [ReqID:16] An SD driver should be implemented.
-* [ReqID:16] There shall be a sd_init function.
+* [ReqID:17] There shall be a init function.
-* [ReqID:17] It shall be possible to store log files from the system in an SD Card.
-* [ReqID:18] It shall be possible to store every change and log in the system.
+* [ReqID:18] Should be able to check free memore in the sd card.
-* [ReqID:19] It shall possible to synchronize date and time using an NTP server with the logs.
+* [ReqID:19] There shall be a create files function.
+* [ReqID:20] There shall be a write file function.
+* [ReqID:21] There shall be an edit file function.
+* [ReqID:22] There shall be an list files function.
+* [ReqID:23] THere shall be a clear file function.
+* [ReqID:24] THere shall be a delete files function.